the-turing-way/the-turing-way/Chapter_Reproducibility.md

 > to be written

 ## How this will help you/ why this is useful
 This chapter sets out the definition of reproducibility that the Turing Way project team used when writing this handbook.
-It will be the
+It will be useful to avoid misunderstandings when reading the rest of the handbook.

 ## Prerequisites / recommended skill level
 No previous knowledge needed.